Amber-MD/cpptraj/README.md

 * CPPTRAJ uses the [GROMACS TNG](https://github.com/gromacs/tng) library for reading TNG files.
 See `sec/tng/README` for details.

 * The reciprocal part of the PME calculation is handled by the [helPME](https://github.com/andysim/helpme) library by Andy Simmonett.

+* Support for reading DTR trajectories uses the VMD DTR plugin.